leonjovanovic/nordeus-data-challenge/README.md

 ## Running the application

 &nbsp;&nbsp;&nbsp;&nbsp; To run application, you first need to install Python and clone this repository to your PC.
+Also you will need [MySQL Server, MySQL Connector for Python](https://dev.mysql.com/downloads/) and [Pandas library](https://pandas.pydata.org/getting_started.html).
 After that, using CMD, go to location of local repository and execute `python main.py`.
 If program started correctly, you need to input MySQL Server informations (username, password and host) and to type number of league whose Leaderboard you want to see.

 ![CMD Leaderboard](images/cmd_leaderboard.png)